algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 The user must [opt-in](../../stateful/#opt-in-to-the-smart-contract) to use the application.
 This method requires 3 parameters:

-- sender: address, representing the user intending to optin to using the app
+- sender: address, representing the user intending to opt-in to using the app
 - sp: suggested parameters obtained from the network
 - index: the app-id as defined by the create method result